vechain/vechain-sdk-js-tutorial/src/1.Hello_World/FinancialMath.md

 The VeChain SDK provides the `FixedPointNumber` class to provide an unrestricted representation of values, as `bigint` but supporting the concept of 'ratio' and rational numbers and allowing to define the precision of the approximation of irrational values.

+The most important characteristic of the `FixedPointNumber` class is the algorithms it provides are purely based on `bigint` hence the code developed using the SDK runs smoothly on any JS runtime because `bigint` type is a base type of the JS language.

+In JS there are other libraries addressing the same problem to represent with adjustable precision

 https://mikemcl.github.io/bignumber.js/